-The Bidder may propose costs associated with performing the scope of work identified in technicalvolume of the cost proposal and the Budget Summary of Costs Worksheet.
+The Bidder may propose costs associated with performing the scope of work identified on the Budget Worksheet.
 The Bidder must submit a description of the proposed costs and explain the allocation by cost element.
-The Bidder must have an explanation of how costs will be recorded and tracked, and in the name and version of the proposed accounting system.
+The Bidder must have an explanation of how costs will be recorded and tracked, and the name and version of the proposed accounting system.